 Capital Program - The King County Capital Improvement Program funds capital projects to help maintain and improve transit assets and infrastructure.
 Metro has its own designated revenue sources and service areas.
 Metro's Public Transportation Fund Capital Program provides for ongoing replacement of aging infrastructure and supports service delivery and expansion.
 The Capital Improvement Program focuses on maintaining existing infrastructure and systems, partnering with other regional transportation agencies, and providing the physical capacity needed to support projected service.
-A key priority for Metro is supporting the transition to a zero-emissions fleet, with investments
+A key priority for Metro is supporting the transition to a zero-emissions fleet, with investments intended to support a fully zero-emission fleet by 2035.
+Additional information on the Capital Improvement Program and the Transit Asset Management plan can be found online.37

-&lt;sup>36 See additional regional park-and-ride information at psrc.org/park-and-ride-database (accessed September 25, 2023) and additional county park-and-ride information at kingcounty.gov/depts/transportation/metro/travel-options/parking (accessed September 25, 2023).
+36 See additional regional park-and-ride information at psrc.org/park-and-ride-database (accessed September 25, 2023) and additional county park-and-ride information at kingcounty.gov/depts/transportation/metro/travel-options/parking (accessed September 25, 2023).